research

 Merritt, H., Severino, G., & Izquierdo, E. (2023).
 The Dynamics of Social Interaction among Evolved Model Agents.
 Artificial Life 29(4), 1-24.
 Link to PDF:

-• Highlights of Merritt et al., 2023: We offer three advances to the perceptual crossing simulation studies, which are aimed at challenging methodological individualism in the analysis of social cognition.
+- Highlights of Merritt et al., 2023: We offer three advances to the perceptual crossing simulation studies, which are aimed at challenging methodological individualism in the analysis of social cognition.
 First, we evolve and systematically test agents in rigorous conditions, identifying a set of 26 “robust circuits” with consistently high and generalizing performance.
 Next, we transform the sensor from discrete to continuous, facilitating a bifurcation analysis of the dynamics that shows that nonequilibrium dynamics are key to the mutual maintenance of interaction.
 Finally, we examine agents’ performance with partners whose neural controllers are different from their own and with decoy objects of fixed frequency and amplitude.
-Altogether, our findings accentuate the importance of dynamical and nonclonal analyses for simulated sociality, emphasize the role of dialogue between artificial and human studies, and highlight the contributions of simulation studies to understanding social interactions.
+Altogether, our findings emphasize the importance of analyzing the entire coupled social system, instead of focusing on an individual social agent.

 Severino, G., Merritt, H., & Izquierdo, E. (2023).
 Between you and me: A systematic analysis of mutual social interaction in perceptual crossing agents.
 ALIFE 2023: Proceedings of the 2023 Conference on Artificial Life.
 Link to PDF